Everything you wanted to know about music publishing, copyright and the MPA (but were too afraid to ask…)

 If your work is published in a printed edition, the typographical arrangement of that printed edition will be separately protected and the publisher of that edition will own the copyright.

 In the UK, copyright in a musical or literary work generally lasts for a period of 70 years from the end of the calendar year in which the composer or author dies.
-A sound recording is generally protected for 50 years – this will be extended to 70 years when regulations currently laid before parliament come into force in November 2013 – from the end of the year in which the recording is made and a typographical edition is generally protected for 25 years from the end of the year of publication.
+A sound recording is generally protected for 70 years from the end of the year in which the recording is made and a typographical edition is generally protected for 25 years from the end of the year of publication.

 Copyright legislation has evolved over the last 500 years to provide a balance between the interests of those who invest skills and intellectual effort, time and money in the creation of works on the one hand and those who want to use and enjoy those works on the other.